-- 8. Exhibitors must present at final weigh-in a health certificate and a certificate signed by a veterinarian stating that all milk teeth are in place.
-The health certificate and milk teeth certificate must not be dated more than 30 days prior to weigh-in.
+- 8. Exhibitors must present at final weigh-in a health certificate.
 A designated South Florida Fair ear tag must be clean and visible in the steer's EAR and tag number must be shown on health certificate.
 The federal official individual identification is required. - 9.
 Market prices will be posted at the final weigh-in for both market steers and hogs. - 10.
 Tuberculin and brucellosis testing is not required on steer(s) entering market steer show only. - 11.
-NO CHEMICALS ARE TO BE ADMINISTERED WITHIN 30 DAYS OF SHOW DATE, UNLESS ADMINISTERED BY A VETERINARIAN AND ACCOMPANIED BY A LETTER.
+NO CHEMICALS ARE TO BE ADMINISTERED WITHIN 30 DAYS OF SHOW DATE, UNLESS ADMINISTERED BY A VETERINARIAN AND ACCOMPANIED BY A LETTER. - 12.
+It is required that exhibitor and parent sign drug certification form at check-in prior to acceptance for show and sale.
+Drug tests will be given at the discretion